go-task/task/docs/docs/usage.md

 Also, `task --status [tasks]...` will exit with a non-zero exit code if any of the tasks are not up-to-date.

-### Using programmatic checks to cancel execution of an task and it's dependencies
+### Using programmatic checks to cancel the execution of a task and its dependencies

-In addition to `status` checks, there are also `preconditions` checks, which are the logical inverse of `status` checks.
+In addition to `status` checks, `preconditions` checks are the logical inverse of `status` checks.
 That is, if you need a certain set of conditions to be _true_ you can use the `preconditions` stanza.
-`preconditions` are similar to `status` lines except they support `sh` expansion and they SHOULD all return 0.
+`preconditions` are similar to `status` lines, except they support `sh` expansion, and they SHOULD all return 0.

 ```yaml
 version: '3'